stonemax/acme2/docs/README.md

 $client = new Client($emailList, $storagePath, $staging);    // Initiating a client
 ```

-When client instance is initiated, a Let's Encrypt account will be created and the account data will be placed in `$storagePath`.
+After `Client` had been initiated, a Let's Encrypt account will be created and the account data will be placed in `$storagePath`.
 When you reinitialize the client, the accout will not be created again.

 #### 4.2.
 Account